Can AI Feel Our Spaces? Quantifying Architectural Experience With Visual Language Models

 Architecture has long depended on measurements: dimensions, materials, light.
 But translating the emotional impact of a space (“Is this cozy?
 Stimulating?
 Overwhelming?”) into numbers has been elusive.
 Each person feels space differently, which makes universal design both crucial and challenging.

-The Experiment: AI vs. Human Feelings: We put GPT-4o’s vision-to-emotion prowess to the test.
-We gathered 10 images of different spaces and asked human and AI to completed emotional ratings using the well-known PANAS scale, how each image made them feel (20 different emotions).
+The Experiment: AI vs. Human Ratings: We evaluated GPT-4o’s image-to-emotion ratings against human responses.
+We gathered 10 images of different spaces and asked both human participants and the AI model to complete emotional ratings using the well-known PANAS scale, which measures 20 affective states.

 We found out:

-- AI as a Smart Design Companion: Instead of relying solely on personal skill and intuition, architects can now lean on AI to “pre-screen” how their designs might make users feel.
+• AI as a Design Companion: Instead of relying solely on personal skill and intuition, architects may be able to use AI to pre-screen how their designs might make users feel.

 This methodology could pave the way for large-scale studies on emotional response to the built environment—including cultural or demographic adjustment.